Weather in Ireland in March

 Average daily temperatures in March

-For context, this is on a par with the weather in Ireland in February, and notably colder than July, the warmest month, which averages 59–68°F.
+For context, this is on par with the weather in Ireland in February and notably colder than July, the warmest month, which averages 59–68°F.

 When it comes to rain, March sees around 50–80 mm of rain over 12–15 days.

-It’s worth nothing a few regional differences in March weather in Ireland — the west coast is wetter and windier as a result of Atlantic exposure, and the Midlands are generally cooler, and still experience some frosty mornings.
+It’s worth noting a few regional differences in March weather in Ireland—the west coast is wetter and windier as a result of Atlantic exposure, and the Midlands are generally cooler and still experience some frosty mornings.
+It's not the best time to go to Ireland, but it is still a great time for a trip.

 beara-peninsula-county-cork-ireland-shutterstock_1232038774